Introduction – The Fair Trade Movement

 Fair trade is a movement that promotes better prices, working conditions, and fair terms of trade for farmers and workers in the developing world.
 It is based on the principles of partnership, transparency, and respect.
 Fair trade organizations, businesses, retailers, and consumers support producers by offering better trading conditions and ensuring that the farmers receive a larger share of the proceeds from the sale of their products.

 There’s a lot of fair trade food stuffs, like bananas, chocolate, coffee, sugar and tea.
-Let’s take a look at 7 fair trade products that are not food.
-But first, let’s go through a little bit of its history.
+Let’s take a look at 7 fair trade product categories that are not food.

 7 Fair Trade Products That Are Not Food